Brandon Siler

-Early years
+Early life

 Siler was born Daytona Beach, Florida.
-He attended Evans High School in Orlando, Florida, where he was a star high school football player for the Evans Trojans.
+Growing up in the Pine Hills area of Orlando, He attended Evans High School, where he was a star high school football player for the Evans Trojans.
 His grandfather, Herb Siler, was a heavyweight boxer in the 1960s.

 College career

 Siler accepted a scholarship to attend his home-state University of Florida in Gainesville, Florida, where he played for coach Ron Zook and coach Urban Meyer's Florida Gators football from 2004 to 2006.
 His impact was felt early, as he started six games as a freshman, and he was recognized as the Southeastern Conference (SEC) Freshman of the Year.
 The Gators' new head coach Urban Meyer replaced Zook for Siler's sophomore season in 2005, and Siler amassed seven fumble recoveries.
 His play during his junior season in 2006 helped the 13–1 Gators win the SEC Championship Game and the 2007 BCS National Championship Game, and he earned second-team All-SEC and third-team All-American honors from the Associated Press.
 Siler was known for his work-ethic, energy and leadership on the field.